wwmill/pricepredictor/README.md

 arma(prices[::(numer to condense data by)], number of values in the past to look at to see how correlated it is)

+Set result to the specific output you want to plot in plotting the full dataset cell.

 ### Plotting the Full Dataset

-prediction_y = algorithm result you want to plot with the full dataset

-ax.set_aspect(set number to increace/decreace width of the graph)
+Plots the data the result in the previous cell.

 ### Price Prediction with Test vs Train Dataset